 A front clip harness will keep your pup secure on the walk.
 Plus, the front clip especially helps with dogs that pull.
 Our dog walking program has found it to be incredibly resourceful in the workplace.
 “We’ve found such great success with the front-clip harness that we keep an extra harness around the office – you never know when you might need it,” stressed Marmol.

 Treats can serve a multitude of functions.
 A treat can provide motivation during a walk if a pup just isn’t into it.
 Essentially, a treat can also be a valuable training opportunity, especially if you are interacting with a reactive dog.
-Lastly, a treat at the end of the walk is a great way to celebrate a wonderful bonding interaction.
-Not that there needs to be an excuse to give our furry friends a treat, but a notable dog walk should be praised.
+Further, a treat at the end of the walk is a great way to celebrate a wonderful bonding interaction.
+Not that there needs to be an excuse to give your best friend a treat, but a notable dog walk should be praised.

 6. Double-handed leash